JonasOttoGH/CO2-PowerBI/README.md

 Ask:
- 1: What is the total GHG/C02 responsibility (percentage) for each country?
+ - What is the total GHG/C02 responsibility (percentage) for each country?
- 2: Does GDP influence GHG /CO2?
+ - Does GDP influence GHG /CO2?
- 3: What is the total yearly CO2 increase/decrease per country?
+ - What is the total yearly CO2 increase/decrease per country?
- 4: What is the amount of GHG/C02 per Capita?
+ - What is the amount of GHG/C02 per Capita?

 Prepare:
- The data used was a sample database downloaded from Ourworldindata.org (citation below):
+- The data used was a sample database downloaded from Ourworldindata.org (citation below):

 Process:
- Data that was needed for visualisation was extracted using Microsoft SQL Server (please refer to the script for more details)
+-Data that was needed for visualisation was extracted using Microsoft SQL Server (please refer to the script for more details)

 Analyse/Share:
- Finally, an interactive dashboard was made using Power BI.
+-Finally, an interactive dashboard was made using Power BI.
 Link to final product:

 Improvements/Changes needed (when time permits):
  - Make a visualise page for Greenhouse Gases